 Sometimes the edge is dark.
-This is more visible with bright background.
+This is more visible with a bright background.
 Sometimes the edge is bright.
-This is more visible with dark background.
-I suggest to use White Comp , Gray Comp , Black Comp Monitor Mode for this setup depending on the brightness of your final composite.
+This is more visible with a dark background.
+I suggest using White Comp, Gray Comp, Black Comp Monitor Mode for this setup depending on the brightness of your final composite.

 Typical values: 0-4.
-In some circumstances even 10 can work (and will not generate noticeable artifact).
+In some circumstances, even 10 can work (and will not generate noticeable artifacts).

 Here is an example.

 Please note that the edge distortion on this example is much less prominent with brighter background (even with grey background)